ObolNetwork/charon-distributed-validator-node/README.md

 It is still early days for the Obol Network and everything is under active development.
 It is NOT ready for mainnet.
 Keep checking in for updates, [here](https://github.com/ObolNetwork/charon/#supported-consensus-layer-clients) is the latest on charon's supported clients and duties.

+## Bugs, Logs and Gotchas

+The following are some common issues that arise using this repo and how to fix them.

+    Keystore file /opt/charon/validator_keys/keystore-0.json.lock already in use.

+ - Delete the file(s) ending with `.lock` in the folder `.charon/validator_keys`.
+Caused by an unsafe shut down of Teku (usually by double pressing Ctrl+C to shutdown containers faster).